marshallflax/vision/AWS_Developer.md

   - Can be stored in S3, CloudWatch Logs, Kinesis Data Firehose
 - VPC Peering
   - One VPC requests peering and the other accepts
+    - Q: How can this be orchestrated with CDK???
   - Cross-account and/or cross-region
   - CIDR must not overlap; only one peering between any two VPCs
 - Peering among VPCs is not transitive, so $O(n^2)$; Direct Connect traffic doesn't go to peers (and ditto for Internet Gateway, NAT Gateway, S3/DynamoDB VPC Endpoint, etc)